rapid7/insightconnect-plugins/plugins/powershell/help.md

 # Version History

-* 3.0.5 - Bump requirements.txt | Bump SDK to 6.1.4 | Update help.md to enforce 'round-robin' is currently not supported
+* 3.0.5 - Bump requirements.txt | Bump SDK to 6.1.4 | Update help.md to enforce that the use of round-robin DNS lookups is not supported
 * 3.0.4 - Upgrade user from `nobody` to `root` | bump SDK to 6.0.1 and switch back to `Bullseye` based SDK image
 * 3.0.3 - Fix decoding error in `Execute Script` action | Update SDK | Update packages for alpine image
 * 3.0.2 - Updated the SDK version to include output masking | Updated all the dependencies to the newest versions